kubevela/kubevela.github.io/docs/end-user/workflow/apply-component.md

         }
 ```

-Actually, `ApplyComponent` is a collection of operators, then we'll show how to apply components and traits separately.

 ## Apply components and traits separately

 The `ApplyComponent` have integrated the `Load` and `Apply` actions.
-In the following, we will apply components and traits separately.
+We can also apply components and traits separately by applying the following `WorkflowStepDefinition`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1